Menu

 Grimoldby Primary School is all on one level, with wheelchair access from roadside into school with access to all classrooms, group rooms and outdoor learning areas.
 There is also a disabled toilet available.

-The curriculum is taught through projects (click here to learn more).
+The curriculum is taught through discreet subjects (click here to learn more).
 We offer a broad and balanced curriculum for all children and young people including those with SEND.
 Initially, a child's progress is monitored by the class teacher.
 High quality teaching is always the first step in all pupils' progress.
 This is closely monitored by the Senior Leadership Team and through external verification.

 Please also see the School Accessibility Policy for more information.